12 Common Cheats In Magic: The Gathering And How To Prevent Them

 At big events, pools are registered so this is far less of an issue.
 At the events where it’s mostly likely to happen, there isn’t much that you can do other than have an experienced player sit next to them during deck construction and pay a bit of attention.
 Even then, a lot of store owners aren’t going to want to take serious action against them because it’s a causal event.
 Most places have people like this – they’re a troupe of game shops.
 They’re basically trying to steal prizes from you, and it sucks.

-5. Lying about the rules
+5. Lying About the Rules

 In the vast majority of cases where someone says that the rules work one way, you disagree and call judge, and the judge also disagrees with them, they’re just wrong, rather than cheating.
 There is some potential for someone to just lie, or say “oh, it used to work like that” even when they know it no longer does.

-Often judges say at the start of the event “your opponent doesn’t have you’re best interests at heart.
-If I doubt, call a judge.”
+Often judges say at the start of the event “your opponent doesn’t have your best interests at heart.
+If in doubt, call a judge.”
 It sounds like when your mum says “if you get lost, find a policeman”, but it’s very sound advice.
 A judge is not going to be angry at you for asking a question about the rules – it’s literally why they’re at the event!
 I’d even go as far as to say that you should look for an *opportunity* to call a judge, especially early in your development as a player, as it will allow you to get better at dealing with judges in big events, something which many people find stressful.

 6. Life Totals, Combat Resolution and Land